kdubb1337/retrofit-examples/README.md

 Examples of Square's Retrofit framework for RESTful architecture

-For a rundown of the examples check <a href="http://kdubblabs.com/java/retrofit-by-square/">the site</a>
+For a rundown of the examples check out <a href="http://kdubblabs.com/java/retrofit-by-square/">KDubbLabs</a>